Why It Works

 - While this dish is traditionally designed to use stale bread, this version works just as well with fresh, which softens faster and saves time.

 - Hand-crushing the tomatoes creates a pleasantly chunky texture.

 Just because it's no longer tomato season doesn't mean it's time to stop eating tomatoes.
 The Tuscan tomato-bread soup known as pappa al pomodoro, for instance, is perfect made with good-quality canned tomatoes and plenty of olive oil.

-- 1/3 pound (about 6 ounces) fresh or stale rustic bread, torn or cut into 1-inch chunks (see note)
+1/3 pound (about 6 ounces) fresh or stale rustic bread, torn or cut into 1-inch chunks (see notes)

-- 2 cups warm Quick and Easy Vegetable Stock, plus more as needed (see note)
+2 cups warm quick and easy vegetable stock, plus more as needed (see notes)

 In a large saucepan, heat 2 tablespoons olive oil over medium heat until shimmering.
 Add red pepper flakes and garlic and cook, stirring, until garlic just begins to turn golden.
 Add onion and cook, stirring, just until softened, about 5 minutes.
 Add crushed tomatoes and their juices, along with basil sprigs, and bring to a simmer.

 Stir in bread.
 Ladle stock on top, stirring to combine.
 Simmer bread, adding more stock as needed, until bread is completely softened and custardy and soup has thickened to a porridge-like consistency, about 25 minutes.
 Season with salt and pepper.
 Discard basil sprigs.